SkylineCommunications/dataminer-docs/connector-help/connector_help/Miranda KMV-3901.md

 - **IP address**: The IP address of the frame.

-After creating the element, it's important that you set the input parameters that are displayed on the **General** page.See section *Usage \> General Page* for more details.
+After creating the element, it's important that you set the input parameters that are displayed on the **General** page.
+See section *Usage \> General Page* for more details.

 ## Usage